Everything You Need To Know About Attachments With Clear Aligners

 For most people, aligners alone are perfectly sufficient for their orthodontic treatment.
 However, sometimes additional force is required to help with more complex teeth movements.
-For example, some people have incredibly crooked or crowded teeth that need to be turned or shifted extensively to be in line with the other teeth.
+For example, some people have misaligned or crowded teeth that need to be turned or shifted extensively to be in line with the other teeth.
 In these cases, an orthodontist might recommend teeth attachments along with the standard aligner treatment.
 These attachments are small dental pieces used to provide extra grip or pressure for especially problematic teeth.

 There are many different types of aligner attachments including bumps, buttons, engagers, and more.
 Some of these attachments may adhere to your teeth while others may be built into your clear aligners.
 Each type of attachment is used for specific purposes.
 For example, buttons are small fixtures in aligners that act as hooks for rubber bands.
 On the other hand, small attachments that go on your teeth may be used to provide more grip or ensure that aligners are secure.

-How Do Attachments Get Adhered to the Teeth?
+How Do Attachments Get Adhered To The Teeth?

 The process to adhere attachments to the teeth is fairly simple.
-During the initial treatment planning, the doctor will have decided which teeth need attachments by using 3D software to visualize the entire process.
+During the initial treatment planning, the doctor will have decided which teeth need attachments by using 3D software to visualise the entire process.
 Using this as a guide, the doctor will assess each tooth and mark the locations where attachments are needed.